 In the heart of the Bernese Oberland, beneath the soaring Jungfrau peaks, a new vision is rising.
-On the grounds of the former Mystery Park—once dedicated to humanity’s past—emerges Etherlaken: a Regenerative Living Lab for Europe and the world.
+On the grounds of the former Mystery Park, once dedicated to humanity’s past, Etherlaken is emerging as a Regenerative Living Lab for Europe and the world.

-This is not just another redevelopment.
+This is not a redevelopment.
 It is a living experiment in the future of civilization, where Switzerland steps forward as host to innovation rooted in ecological wisdom, advanced technology, and community co-creation.

 A Regenerative Campus at Scale

 Etherlaken is being transformed into a real-world laboratory where the systems of tomorrow are prototyped and tested.
-With capacity to host 8,000 people for events, the site will welcome conferences, exhibitions, festivals, and immersive gatherings of global significance.
+With capacity to host 8,000 people, the site will welcome conferences, exhibitions, festivals, and immersive gatherings of global significance.

 But it goes further than hosting.
-Startups, researchers, and artists will live on site—co-creating side by side with Swiss locals and international collaborators.
-Together they will experiment with housing, food, energy, mobility, circular economy, governance, and culture—developing blueprints that can be replicated worldwide.
+Startups, researchers, and artists will live on site, co-creating alongside Swiss locals and international collaborators.
+Together they will experiment with housing, food, energy, mobility, circular economy, governance, and culture, developing blueprints that can be replicated worldwide.

 The Leadership of Etherlaken

-The transformation of Jungfrau Park into Etherlaken is being led by a coalition of pioneers:
+The transformation of Jungfrau Park into Etherlaken is being led by a coalition of genuine pioneers:

-Together, they embody the intersection of finance, technology, architecture, and ecosystem design—positioning Switzerland as a host for one of the most ambitious regenerative projects on Earth.
+Together, they embody the intersection of finance, technology, architecture, and ecosystem design, positioning Switzerland as host to one of the most ambitious regenerative projects on Earth.

 Switzerland as the Living Laboratory